Flat Preloader Icon

 28/09/2023

-Krystyna Tomaszyk was born in 1932 in Vilnius as the daughter of judge Stanislaw Skwarko and his wife – also Krystyna.
+In 1932, Krystyna Tomaszyk was born in Vilnius as the daughter of judge Stanisław Skwarko and his wife – also Krystyna.
 Two years later, her brother Stanislaw was born.
-Thus, the 1930s, spent in Sokółka near Białystok, passed in a family and peaceful atmosphere.
+Thus, the 1930s passed in a peaceful family atmosphere in Sokółka, near Białystok.
 At that time, nothing foreshadowed what awaited the family in the future.
 Unfortunately, that future came very soon.

-After the Soviet aggression and the occupation of half of Poland by the Red Army in 1939, Stanisław Skwarko was arrested and imprisoned in a Białystok prison, and in 1941 was deported to the Vorkuta labour camps.
-In addition, the Soviets took their house away from them, so the mother and her two children had to move in with her family.
+After the Soviet aggression and the occupation of half of Poland by the Red Army in 1939, Stanisław Skwarko was arrested and imprisoned in a Białystok prison, being deported to the Vorkuta labour camps in 1941.
+In addition, the Soviets took the family home, so the mother and her two children had to move in with her family.
 However, this was not the end of their drama.
-In June 1941, Krystyna, together with her younger brother and their mother, was deported to the Tukai kolkhoz in Krasnoyarsk Krai in Siberia….
+In June 1941, Krystyna, her mother, and her younger brother were deported to the Tukai kolkhoz in Krasnoyarsk Krai in Siberia.

 Krystyna Skwarko’s entire biography in Polish here: https://swiatsybiru.pl/pl/krystyna-tomaszyk-przez-sybir-na-antypody/